 5. Physical Inactivity

 Physical exercise increases endorphins and gets more glucose and oxygen flowing to the brain.

-Physical exercise burns off the stress hormone cortisol and stimulates new brain cell formation.
+It also burns off the stress hormone cortisol and stimulates new brain cell formation.

 Recent research shows that physical exercise may be the single most important thing you can do for the health and function of your brain.
 (63)

 You don’t need to exercise strenuously to give your brain small energy boosts throughout the day.